 Summary

-The aim of the research is to record the music and dance tradition of the Bulgarian Sarakatsani in the province of Sliven.
-In particular, the research aims to record music, Greek-language songs and dances of this cultural ethnic group.
-Data collection will be carried out through interviews with permanent residents of the area, who are distinguished for the increased reliability and dependability of their information, and through field recordings during music and dance events (festivals, fairs).
+The aim of the research is to record the musical and dance tradition of the Sarakatsani of Bulgaria in the province of Sliven.
+More specifically, the research aims to document the music, Greek-language songs and dances of this particular cultural ethnic group.
+Data collection will be carried out through interviews with permanent residents of the area, who are distinguished by the increased validity and reliability of the information they provide, as well as through field recordings during musical and dance events, such as celebrations and festivals.
 A final report and digitised material will be delivered.

 Institutional bodies